What is active wetting?: Active wetting

 Active dewetting of cellular layers is also discussed in several biophysical contexts.
-For example, Ref.~\cite{DoBr2012epje} studies the dewetting of metastable cohesive cellular monolayers on nonadhesive substrates, Ref.~\cite{BlSh2023prl} discusses the aggregation of a bacterial biofilm into droplet-shaped mounds that develop into a fruiting body as a dewetting phenomenon, and Ref.~\cite{HHMS2024c} considers the dewetting of subepithelial (mesenchymal) cell layers that results in the formation of clusters that in term promote villus folding in the intestine.
-Furthermore, layers of smooth muscle cells may transform into clusters in a process initiated by supercritical growing holes \cite{WGVS2023cb} similar to relaxational dewetting for layers of passive liquids.
+For example, Ref.~\cite{DoBr2012epje} studies the dewetting of metastable cohesive cellular monolayers on nonadhesive substrates, Ref.~\cite{BlSh2023prl} discusses the aggregation of a bacterial biofilm into droplet-shaped mounds that develop into a fruiting body as a dewetting phenomenon, and Ref.~\cite{HHMS2024c} considers the dewetting of sub-epithelial (mesenchymal) cell layers that results in the formation of clusters that in turn promote villus folding in the intestine.
+Furthermore, layers of smooth muscle cells may transform into clusters in a process initiated by supercritical growing holes \cite{WGVS2023cb} (Fig.~\ref{fig:sketch-active}~(c)) similar to relaxational dewetting for layers of passive liquids.

 Substrate softness may be employed to drive collective cell motion by durotaxis along stiffness gradients of soft substrates \cite{PPFG2023np}.
-Such gradient-driven wetting can also be caused by chemotaxis in gradients of extracellular signals \cite{FCWD2025pnas}.
+Such gradient-driven wetting can also be caused by chemotaxis in gradients of extracellular signals \cite{FCWD2025pnasu}.
 Interestingly, the latter can even result in the shedding of daughter aggregates in a pearling instability of the receding contact line not unlike observations for (driven) sliding drops on an incline \cite{PoFL2001prl,EWGT2016prf} and for receding dewetting fronts \cite{ReSh2001prl}.
-However, even without external gradient, cell aggregates may migrate: Ref.~\cite{BBDD2018pnasusa} finds that the mode of migration (persistent, bipedal, random) strongly depends on substrate stiffness.
+Notably, active motion may also be guided by gradients in transport coefficients, see e.g., frictiotaxis and viscotaxis of cell migration \cite{GHWA2026sm}.
+However, cell aggregates may even migrate without external gradient: Ref.~\cite{BBDD2018pnasusa} finds that the mode of migration (persistent, bipedal, random) strongly depends on substrate stiffness.
 Corresponding reviews are \cite{GGDB2012s,MoYa2018np,AlTr2021pt,PaMi2023ebjbl}.
-Note that also the behavior of individual cells is sometimes discussed as a spreading phenomenon \cite{FRRA2010sm} (Fig.~\ref{fig:sketch-active}~(d)).
+Note that also the behavior of individual cells is sometimes discussed as a spreading phenomenon \cite{FRRA2010sm,PaMu2026arcmp} (Fig.~\ref{fig:sketch-active}~(d)).